Proofs of NP = coNP = PSPACE: Current upgrade: Conclusion

 It is well-known that $\mathbf{NP=coNP}$ is a consequence of $\mathbf{ NP=PSPACE}$ (cf. e.g. \cite{arora}, \cite{Papa}).
-Nonetheless, we presented a simplified proof of $\mathbf{NP=coNP}$ that does not refer to \textsc{LM}$_{\rightarrow }$.
-Instead, we considered the NP-complete Hamiltonian problem and formalized its solvability directly in \textsc{NM}$_{\rightarrow }$.
+Nonetheless, for brevity we also presented a simplified proof of $\mathbf{NP=coNP}$ that does not refer to \textsc{LM}$_{\rightarrow }$.
+Instead, we considered the NP-complete HAMILTON PATH problem and formalized its solvability directly in \textsc{NM}$_{\rightarrow }$ (see \cite{GH3} for details).